meryemidboucair/meryemidboucair/README.md

 - 👋 Hi, I’m @meryemidboucair
-- 👀 I’m interested in Machine learning and developing
+- 👀 I’m interested in Machine learning and programming
-- 🌱 I’m currently learning Django
 - 📫 How to reach me meryemidboucair22@gmail.com

 <!---